wouterpeyrot/DDxPRS/README.md

                   ,liab.configuration=liab.configuration )

 ##############
-## Examples to assess performance of results
+## Examples to assess performance of output
 ##############

 library(locfit) ## for smoothing in ICI